JJ-JianJiao/QAEngineerChallenge/CSharpChallenges/README.md

 3.Open FindFewestRepeatedNum.sln

-4.Copy Folder "src" to QAEngineerChallenge/CSharpChallenges/FindFewestRepeatedNum/bin/Debug/netcoreapp3.1/ **(The src already in this folder)**
+4.Copy Folder "src" to your address: ../QAEngineerChallenge/CSharpChallenges/FindFewestRepeatedNum/bin/Debug/netcoreapp3.1/ **(The src already in this folder)**

 5.Run the Project